nori-crypto/1step_cip-0094_draft/412-96861fe7/en.md

 ### Considerations

 Minimum fixed cost were introduced from a sustainability perspective **to prevent the network from collapsing** due to pool collapse caused by **heated excessive "low-cost competition"**.
 Lowering the minimum fixed cost will increase this risk by no small amount.
-Although the vote this time asked only for a change in parameters, we believe that the introduction of a mechanism such as **minimum variable fees** is necessary to reduce the impact of a decrease in minimum fixed cost on sustainability.
+Although the vote this time asked only for a change in parameters, we believe that the introduction of a mechanism such as **minimum variable fee** is necessary to reduce the impact of a decrease in minimum fixed cost on sustainability.